La Masia’s lost sons: The players you might not know have Barcelona ‘DNA’

 La Masia, Barcelona’s famed youth academy, is one of the best places in the world to develop footballers.

-It has produced such historic legends as Xavi, Andrés Iniesta, Carles Puyol, Sergio Busquets, Victor Valdés, Gerard Piqué and, yes, Lionel Messi too.
+It has produced such historic legends as Xavi, Andrees Iniesta, Carles Puyol, Sergio Busquets, Victor Valdes, Gerard Pique and, yes, Lionel Messi too.
 It’s produced many great players besides them, like Jordi Alba, Cesc Fabregas, Pedro and Marc Bartra.

 It’s a production line for quality footballers that usually succeed at Barcelona, allowing the Catalan club to be one of the best sides in the world.
 But not all of the players go on to wear the famous Blaugrana; or if they do they wear it, they do so just briefly before making such a name for themselves elsewhere that people often forget their roots.

-Here’s a list of 12 of the most memorable of La Masia’s lost sons:
+Here’s a list of 15 of the most memorable of La Masia’s lost sons, and a couple who eventually returned to the club after making it elsewhere…

 Position: Striker

-Once Inter’s fearsome striker, the mercurial Argentine whose goalscoring prowess is only overshadowed by his interpersonal relationships, the player whose very essence as a “bad boy” runs counter to everything Barcelona allege to stand for, was once a Barcelona youngster!
+Once Inter’s fearsome striker, the mercurial Argentine has a goalscoring prowess that is only overshadowed by his interpersonal relationships.
+He is a player whose very essence as a “bad boy” runs counter to everything Barcelona allege to stand for — and he was once a Barcelona youngster!

 Icardi joined the club at the start of the Pep Guardiola era and progressed through the youth teams there for two-and-a-half seasons.
 He was impressive, but the first team had shifted to using a false nine and with that system permeating through all teams, Icardi lost his spot to Rafinha before, in the end, deciding to leave for Sampdoria.

 No one could blame him, and he shone brightly for Sampdoria before eventually joining Inter.
 In Milan, he amassed more than 200 games and over 100 goals.
-Things deteriorated for the Argentine, culminating in a move to PSG (initially on loan and since made permanent) where he’s largely managed to find his groove once more; scoring goals without any of the off-field drama that dogged him in Milan for the most part.
-However, his future is currently in doubt after a reported falling out with Lionel Messi – whose arrival has also hampered Icardi’s game time even further.
+Things deteriorated for the Argentine, culminating in a move to PSG (initially on loan and since made permanent) where he’s largely struggled for consistent form.

 2. Hector Bellerin